facebookresearch/fairscale/README.md

 --------------------------------------------------------------------------------

 ## Description
-fairscale is a PyTorch extension library for high performance and large scale training for optimizing training on one or across multiple machines/nodes.
-This library extend basic pytorch capabilities while adding new experimental ones.
+FairScale is a PyTorch extension library for high performance and large scale training on one or multiple machines/nodes.
+This library extends basic PyTorch capabilities while adding new experimental ones.

-fairscale supports:
+FairScale supports:
 * Parallelism:
    * pipeline parallelism (fairscale.nn.Pipe)
 * Sharded training: